Cobra (militia): Fall of Brazzaville

 In Brazzaville, a battle between the pro-Lissouba forces and the cobra militia left much of the capital destroyed, leaving behind burned-out ruins and wrecked armored vehicles.
 As the pro-Lissouba forces retreated after the fierce battle, the Cobra militia looted hundreds of Homes, Businesses, and vehicles.

 Human rights violations

-The Cobra militia has committed numerus human rights violations, the cobra militia has deliberately killed unarmed civilians accused of supporting their enemies, rape, and looting.
+The Cobra militia has committed numerous human rights violations, the cobra militia has deliberately killed unarmed civilians accused of supporting their enemies, rape, and looting.